Skip to content

 Bankruptcy

-Legal process that eliminates or restructures debt.
-Chapter 7 discharges most unsecured debts; Chapter 13 creates a 3-5 year repayment plan.
+A legal process that wipes out or reorganizes debt under court supervision.
+Chapter 7 discharges most unsecured debts.
+Chapter 13 sets up a 3-5 year repayment plan.

 Pros